Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 - [ ] Show theme in wiki
 - [ ] Support Flutter
-- [x] Perfect center dashboard header and show dashboard if there is no buffer.
 - [ ] Use nix to manage package.
 - [ ] Add test summary to sidebar
 - [ ] Change highlight of nvim-dap-ui